etw3gh/dinesafeheroku/README.md

 Since Dinesafe data is restricted to the city of Toronto we can use the shapefiles to get geolocation data without Google Maps.

-### Data Aquisition (in progress)
+### Data Aquisition

-Replaces python web services

-Shapefiles may still be converted to json by an existing python script
+Shapefiles are converted to json by an existing python script

-Data is downloaded to a temp directory that is not pushed to github or heroku
+Data is downloaded to a 'downloads' directory that is not pushed to github or heroku

 Acquisiton tasks run on a dev server and not heroku

 Downloads dir structure: